batdemir/android.batdemir.library/README.md

 ### String getIPAddress(...)

 ## ToolSharedPreferences
-*This methods all about application registery.
+*This methods all about application registry.
 Easy use to one row.
 ### getInteger(...)/setInteger(...)
 ### getString(...)/setString(...)
 ### getBoolean(...)/setBoolean(...)
 ### getLong(...)/setLong(...)
 ### getFloat(...)/setFloat(...)

-## ToolTimeEexpressions
+## ToolTimeExpressions
 *This methods all about casting date methods.
 ### setStringToDate(...)
 ### setDateToString(...)